ChigboIO/enygma/README.md

 6. Wait

 ## Limitations
-* The character set of this gem is limited.
-Lower case alphabets, numbers, space, comma and period characters.
+* The character set of this gem is limited; lower case alphabets, numbers, space, comma and period characters.
 * The application generates the the key for the encryption, and does not allow user to choose their prefered digit combinations

 ## Improvement